Vancouver-KDD/book-study/07-designing-data-Intensive-applications/04-encoding-and-evolution/davemin/04-encoding-and-evolution.md

 - The binary encoding 66 bytes long ( a little less than textual JSON encoding(81 bytes) (with whitespace removed)).
 - But, such a small space reduction

+&nbsp;

 ### Thrift and Protocol Buffers
 - how we can do much better, and encode the same record in just 32 bytes.
-- Apache Thrift (Facebook) and Protocol Buffers (protobuf/ Google) [16] are binary encoding libraries that are based on the same principle.
+- Apache Thrift (Facebook) and Protocol Buffers (protobuf/ Google) binary encoding libraries
+- They come with a code generation tool that takes a schema definition like the ones shown here, and produces classes that implement the schema in various programming languages
 ```
 // Thrift interface definition language (IDL)
 struct Person {